Child and Adult Care Food Program

 - For-profit programs must have at least 25% of their attendance during each month be of participants with income eligibility in either a Free or Reduced category.
 These categories are based on USDA’s Income Eligibility Guidelines.

-- Day Care Homes: family day care homes of 6 children or less and group day care homes of 12 children or less that receive nonresidential day care in approved private homes.
-A family or group day care home must sign an agreement with a sponsoring organization to participate in CACFP.
-Day care homes must be registered with the Montana DPHHS Quality Assurance Division to provide day care services.
-Please contact a sponsoring organization in your area and they will help you apply and determine reimbursement rates for your facility.
+- Day Care Home Programs: serve children attending nonresidential day care in family day care homes of 6 children or less and group day care homes of 12 children or less in approved private homes.
+A family or group day care home must sign an agreement with a Sponsoring Organization of Day Care Homes to participate in the CACFP and must be registered with the Montana DPHHS Quality Assurance Division to provide day care services.
+Please contact a Sponsoring Organization in your area to apply.

-- Outside School Hours Programs: serve school age children outside of the regular school hours, such as before and after school, holidays, or during the summer vacation break.
+- Outside School Hours Programs: serve school age children attending a care program outside of regular school hours, such as before and after school, holidays, or during the summer vacation break.
 Outside School Hours Programs must sign an agreement with the State Agency to participate in the CACFP.
 Income Eligibility Forms are required.

-- At-Risk Afterschool Programs: centers serve children in a school district in which 50% or more of children in that district are receiving free and reduced-priced school lunches.
+- At-Risk Afterschool Programs: serve children attending a school in which 50% or more of the children are receiving free and reduced-priced school lunches.
 Income Eligibility Forms are not required as eligibility is based on school data.
 At-Risk Afterschool Programs must sign an agreement with the State Agency to participate in the CACFP.
-This program is not restricted to afterschool programs only.
-Traditional child care facilities may participate if they also have children who only attend after school.
-More information about this program is available here.
-Check out other afterschool programs you may qualify for here.
+This program is not restricted to typical afterschool programs only.
+Traditional child care facilities may also participate if they have some children who only attend after school.
+Afterschool programs must have organized, regularly scheduled activities and must include education or enrichment activities.
+Athletic programs engaged in interscholastic or community level competitive sports are not eligible afterschool programs.
+Check out other afterschool meal programs you may qualify for here.

 - Adult Day Care Centers: public, private, non-profit, and some for-profit adult day care facilities provide structured, comprehensive services to adults who are 60 or older, or who are physically or mentally impaired to the extent that limits independence and ability to carry out activities of daily living.
 Income Eligibility Forms are required.
 Adult Day Care Centers must sign an agreement with the State Agency to participate in the CACFP.